Before visiting - please first check the Queensland COVID-19 travel restrictions and follow the required physical distancing practices.

 Currumbin Valley Reserve is a small patch of regenerating rainforest in the hinterland in the south east corner of Queensland (not far from the NSW border) that used to be part of the extensive rainforest of south-east Queensland.

 Together with the adjacent Nicoll Scrub National Park it protects the only substantial area of rainforest remaining in the lower Currumbin Valley.
 The land was bequeathed to Bush Heritage by Dr Alex Griffith in 2000.

 The reserve protects a number of rare plants such as smooth and rough shelled macadamias, Black Walnut, Fine-leaved Tuckeroo and Smooth Scrub Turpentine.

 It also plays an important role as a conservation buffer for the national park, which is known habitat for the vulnerable Richmond Birdwing Butterfly, and shows evidence of Long-nosed Bandicoots, Green Catbirds, Scrub Turkeys and a number of Honeyeater species.

 What to see

+There are no facilities on Currumbin.
 The only accessible part of the reserve is the small memorial garden, which has been landscaped with rocks, lawns, exotic and native plants.
 The gardens are attended to by the families whose ashes have been laid here.